acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 1: Basic and Setup.md

 ## Connecting pgAdmin and Postgres

-`pgcli` is useable but it's not really practical to utilize. [`pgAdmin`](https://www.pgadmin.org/download/) on the other hand, make it easier to access and manage our Postgres databases. it's possible to run pgAdmin as a container along with the postgres container, but both containers will have to be in the same *virtual network* so that they can connect to each other.
+`pgcli` is useable but it's not really practical to utilize. [`pgAdmin`](https://www.pgadmin.org/download/) on the other hand, make it easier to access and manage our Postgres databases. it's possible to run pgAdmin as a container along with the Postgres container, but both containers will have to be in the same *virtual network* so that they can connect to each other.

 Let's create a virtual Docker network called `pg-network` to connect pgAdmin and our Postgres database:

 ```bash
 docker network create pg-network
 ```
-> network can be removed with command `docker network rm pg-network`. look at List all of the existing network with `docker network ls`
+> network can be removed with command `docker network rm pg-network`. look at list all of the existing network with `docker network ls`

 Now, we will run our Postgres container and adding the network name, so that it can be connected with pgAdmin container (we will pass `pg-database` as the container name):